Anne Pe is a singer-songwriter from the Black Forest region, Germany.

 After almost a year in Australia, she found a new musical home in late-90s Berlin, where she stayed for seven years.
 Eventually, the pull of forests and mountains led her back to the green hills of Southwest Germany, where she now lives and weaves her delicate, poetic song ideas.

-Anne Pe’s second studio album Songs and Lines was released in October 2025 – an album about inner and outer lines, about traces running through bodies, cities, time and memory.
+an album about inner and outer lines, about traces that run through bodies, cities, times and memories.

-In Senegal, she visited another well-known musical family and collaborated with her new musical partner, singer and kora player Moussa Cissokho (Senegal/Austria), recording material and shooting a video for their song Island.
+With her new musical colleague, singer and kora player Moussa Cissokho (Senegal/Austria), she is recording and shooting a video for their joint song Island.

-“Anne Pe, singer and multi-instrumentalist, has released an unconventional, enchanting workbook together with several musicians and producer Julius Münnig.
-There is much that is unusual about this record: Pe sometimes switches languages mid-song, and there are extraordinary harmonic shifts, which contribute to the magic of the album.”
+Singer and multi-instrumentalist Anne Pe has released an unconventional, enchanting workbook with several musicians and producer Julius Münnig.
+There is something unusual about this album.
+Pe sometimes switches languages in the middle of a song, and there are unusual harmonic twists, which contribute to the magic of this album.

 Her debut album Glowing Seas